consultwithviv/linkedin-ai-job-agent/README.md

 # LinkedIn AI Agent - Automated Your Job Application
 An enterprise-grade n8n workflow designed to automate the most time-consuming parts of the job hunt.
-This agent scrapes LinkedIn, analyzes job relevance using Gemini 2.5 Flash / 3 Flash, and automatically generates tailored resumes and cover letters.
+This agent scrapes LinkedIn, analyzes job relevance using Gemini 3 Flash, and automatically generates tailored resumes and cover letters.

 🌟 **Key Features**